-The flour is used the weekly bread baking events at the Boundary Museum & Interpretive Centre, and by the USCC Bread and Lapsha groups.
-Pride of the Valley Doukhobor recipe books are available, to teach you the bread baking process from start to finish.
+Boundary Museum hosts weekly bread baking at the Fructova Heritage Site and by the USCC Bread and Lapsha groups.
+Pride of the Valley Doukhobor recipe books are available at our gift shops, to teach you the bread baking process from start to finish.